binaryphile/kaizen/README.md

           my lines.
         EOS

 **`defs <variable_name>`** - read and un-indent a string from stdin into the named string variable

  *Returns*: nothing.
 Creates or sets the named string variable as a side-effect.
-If you want to scope the variable locally, it must<br/>&emsp;already be declared.
+If you want to scope the variable locally, it must<br/> already be declared.
 Any contents will be replaced.
 Sets the variable to the lines read from stdin, including newlines.

  The lines are de-indented by the amount of whitespace indentation of the first line.
-Blank lines (even without indentation)<br/>&emsp;are preserved.
+Blank lines (even without indentation)<br/> are preserved.

  Usually fed with a heredoc, such as: